rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 ![](/images/bashed/4. dirbuster_1.png "dirbuster")

+Fill in the options as you see above.
 Since the site talks about “phpbash”, I went with File Extension php and the medium wordlist.
+On Kali linux, this wordlist should be pre-installed at /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt.
+I also clicked the "Go Faster" button to increase the speed of directory busting.

-Click Start
+Once all of your options match those shown, click Start

-You only need to let this run for a minute or so.
-I switch to the “Results - Tree View” tab:
+You only need to let this run for a minute or so, then switch to the “Results - Tree View” tab:

 ![](/images/bashed/5. dirbuster_2.png "dirbuster")